weiliddat/redi-a24-11/readme.md

 # Lesson 11: Review (Files)

-We review how to open, read, and write to files
+We review how to open, read, and write to files.

+We also learned about git